 The tasks and responsibilities of the Committee are defined in its Charter, which is based on a Board resolution.
-The Charter of the Audit Committee can be consulted on the Company's website at www.konecranes.com > Investors > Corporate Governance > Board Committees.
-Under its Charter, the Audit Committee shall meet at least four (4) times a year.
+The Charter of the Audit Committee can be consulted on the Company's website at www.konecranes.com > Investors meet at least four (4) times a year.
 The Chairman shall present a report on each Audit Committee meeting to the Board.